The drinking fountains of Rome

 Rome can be an expensive city.
 One of the best ways of saving money - and saving the environment at the same time - is by using your own water supply.

-Rome in the summer swelters in the heat.
+The drinking fountains of Rome are very welcome in the summer, when the city swelters in the heat.
 One of the major issues for families is keeping hydrated.

 You'll find street sellers trying to push bottles of water at you - for several Euros more than they would cost you in the shops.